jakewalsh90/Terraform-Azure/README.md

 ## How to Deploy

-For all of the Projects the following files are provided for each:
+For all of the Projects the following files are provided:

 - azuredeploy.tf
 - variables.tf